archywillhe/Template-Butler/README.md

 #What is Fermions

 Fermions is a library for writing reusable client-side JS for Templates on Meteor.
+It is designed for apps with sophisticated front-end logics.

 #QuickStart
 Add the Fermions pacakge it to your Meteor project